s-a-nersisyan/ExhauFS/README.md

 <details>
   <summary>Breast cancer classification</summary>

   TODO: add correct links
-  As a real-life example of the classification part of the tool we used [breast cancer dataset](#https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk) with 19 features and 72 samples.
+  As a real-life example of the classification part of the tool we used [breast cancer dataset](https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk).

-  Transformed data and config used for pipeline can be found in [OneDrive](#https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/EpJztBwnLENPuLU8r0fA0awB1mBsck15t2zs7-aG4FXKNw).
+  Transformed data and config used for pipeline can be found in [OneDrive](https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/EpJztBwnLENPuLU8r0fA0awB1mBsck15t2zs7-aG4FXKNw).

   The main objective was to analyse contribution of different pre-processing and feature [pre]selection techniques.
-  By using z-score as a normalization, `t-test` as a feature selector and `KBinsDiscretizer`(binarization) as a pre-processor we achieved good results
-  in terms of number of models passing threshold on validation set relative to the number of models passing threshold on training and filtration sets
-  which indicates that there is no randomness and all of the models are actually "good".
+  By using `z-score` as a normalization, `t-test` as a feature selector and `KBinsDiscretizer`(binarization) as a pre-processor we achieved good results in terms of number of models passing threshold on validation set relative to the number of models passing threshold on training and filtration sets which indicates that there is no randomness and all of the models are actually "good".

-  First of all, we need to calculate appropriate grid for n/k values, so the pipeline knows what features and their subsets to use.
+  First of all, we need to calculate appropriate grid for `n/k` values, so the pipeline knows what features and their subsets to use.
   To do so, we need to define the maximum time we want for the pipeline to work for a single pair of (n, k).
   In our case, we chose 12 hours.
 And since we don't want to analyse classifiers with more than 20 features, we set `max_k` as 20.
   By executing `exhaufs estimate classifiers -c <config path> --max_estimated_time 12 --max_k 20` we are getting n/k grid table in the output directory, which looks like this: